amgrubb/amgrubb.github.io/_pages/about.md

 I am an Assistant Professor in the Department of [Computer Science](http://cs.smith.edu/) at [Smith College](www.smith.edu).
-I completed my Doctorate and Masters at the University of Toronto in Computer Science, and my Bacholors at the University of Waterloo in Software Engineering.
+I completed my Doctorate and Masters at the University of Toronto in Computer Science, and my Bachelors at the University of Waterloo in Software Engineering.

-### Student Hours
+### Student Hours (Sprint 2024 - Tentative)

-* Mondays 15:00 - 15:45
+* Mondays 11:00 - 12:00
-* Tuesdays 12:00 - 13:00
-* Fridays 14:45 - 15:15
+* Wednesdays 16:00 - 17:00

 _Appointments available upon request._